 Seattle Airport to Seattle

-Choosing where to stay for your 3-day trip to Seattle can feel overwhelming – there are so many places to choose from!
+Choosing where to stay for your 3-day trip to Seattle can feel overwhelming – there are so many accommodation options to choose from!
 We have stayed in various hotels in Seattle – and you can find the best place to stay for your trip, as well!

 Seattle Airbnb Apartments

 While there are numerous hotel choices in the downtown area, Seattle hotels are notoriously expensive.
 Airbnb apartments are an alternative to pricey hotels in Seattle.
-We have stayed in Airbnb apartments around the world and have found that they are affordable options in most cities.
-If you are new to Airbnb, use this link to create your account and save money on your first stay!
+We have stayed in Airbnb Apartments around the world and have found that they are affordable options in most cities.

-We are sharing our top tips for what to pack for your trip to Seattle – but you can find all of our packing advice on our Packing List page.
+These are our top tips for what to pack for your trip to Seattle – but you can find more of our packing advice on our Ultimate Packing List post.

-Seattle is a rainy city!
-Make sure you are prepared for wet days with a travel umbrella and a packable raincoat.
-Of course, the summer sun can be intense, so make sure you bring sunscreen and a wide-brimmed travel hat if you are visiting during summer months.
+Make no mistake, Seattle is a rainy city!
+Be sure you are prepared for wet days with a travel umbrella and a packable raincoat.
+Of course, the summer sun can be intense, so make sure you bring sunscreen and a wide-brimmed travel hat if you are visiting Seattle during summer months.

 We think travel insurance is essential!
 Trip insurance can protect against trip cancellations, flight delays and lost luggage.
 Check rates and coverage at World Nomads.